-Since the start of 2019, we've been running a programme to see how we can support firms with their day-to-day management of cyber and information security risk (CISR).
-Working with project participants, we have now developed the definitions which will be used throughout the programme.
+Since the start of 2019, we've been exploring how we can support financial firms with their day-to-day management of cyber and information security risk.
+Working with project participants, we have now developed the definitions which will be used throughout this work.

 About the definitions

 We developed the definitions in partnership with our community of cyber and information security experts.
-Twenty five firms participated in this part of the programme, and a working group of five firms provided further input.
-The definitions have been created for use in the programme, and are not currently intended to replace external standards or definitions.
+Twenty five firms participated in this project and a working group of five firms provided further input.
+The definitions have been created for use in ORX work on cyber, and are not currently intended to replace external standards or definitions.

-We will continue to reference these definitions throughout the project.
-We will also review the definitions during the project to capture changes in the industry and ensure they continue to reflect the activities.
+We will continue to reference these definitions throughout our work and will review them regularly to capture changes in the industry and ensure they continue to reflect our activities.

 Terms and definitions